apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 \- [video][video] (if link is down then check [here][video2])
 \- [manual][manual] (look at the "Removing the wireless card" section)

 After removing the card, use the electrical tape to wrap up the exposed terminal leads.
 You'll notice they make you remove the battery before removing the card, I think this is to prevent damage to the circuitry when pulling the card out.
+Also note that both wireless and bluetooth functionality are contained in the same card.

 ### d. create the "online" drive